harana/search/README.md

 * For cloud searches e.g. Notion we do build a searchable index on our servers.
 But it is encrypted and only readable by you.
 * We do use Sentry for crash reporting however this can be disabled.

-## Vision

-Over the coming decades AI is expected to put many people out of work.

-If we want to fight back then we need to make people more productive.
-And that starts with getting you the information you need as quickly as possible.

-We see a free, open source, community-driven desktop app as being the first step in this journey.
-We are starting with search but over time want to have an open ecosystem of third party plugins that extends it in ways we couldn't even imagine.

 ## Roadmap

 * Developer search e.g. Crates, NPM, Maven.